-Sabina Gargiulo is currently the Vice President of Industry Relations at AH.
+Sabina Gargiulo is currently the Vice President of Industry Relations and Marketing at AH.
 In this role, Sabina leads and oversees AH’s Industry Relations department; a highly specialized team of rainmakers responsible for developing strategic sponsorship sales programs for AH client partners.
 She is also an active member of AH’s new business development team, sharing responsibility for achieving AH corporate growth goals, and an integral member of the company’s senior leadership team, contributing to the company’s overall organizational advancement.

 Sabina is also an experienced and knowledgeable conference producer with more than a decade of real-world experience in both the public and private sectors.
 Formerly with the Institute of International Research (IIR), one of the largest conference management companies in the world, Sabina designed and produced business conferences for Fortune 500 and 1,000 companies on an array of subjects, targeting diverse industries and sectors for both B2B and B2C.